 By testing different colors, verbiage, and design styles either one at a time through an A/B test or multiple at once through multivariate, you can guide the overall brand direction through real-time user preference data so your updated look is one that customers will respond best to.

 In this case, you would not test the new designs against the originals.

-With a brand refresh, you typically have a general guide for where the brand designs and voice will head, but you still need to figure out the details for things like font, color pallet, etc. You’re starting over from square one and your tests should reflect your learnings from your previous promotion success.
+With a brand refresh, you typically have a general guide for where the brand designs and voice will head, but you still need to figure out more granular details for things like font, color palette etc. You’re starting over from square one and your tests should reflect learnings from your previous successes (or failures).

-Of course, you want your promotions to outperform ‘average,’ but if your promotion is already outperforming industry averages by 20%+, it may be best to test something else in order to reach your goals.
+Of course, you want your promotions to outperform the average, but if your promotion is already outperforming industry averages by 20%+, it may be best to test something else in order to reach your goals.

 The good news is that your promotion is far above your competition.
 The bad news is you may do more harm than good by running A/B tests on this promotion.
-If the promotion is already your customer’s ideal, then introducing variations may make the performance drop.
+If the promotion is already appealing to your customer’s, then introducing variations may make the performance drop.
 Instead, try to apply these winning elements to other places on your website or marketing campaigns, for example, certain product photography styles or UGC vs. brand-generated images, etc.

-To improve the performance of a promotion, you need to keep an eye on what KPIs will be affected so you can accurately assess a change.
+To improve the performance of a promotion, you need to keep an eye on what KPIs will be affected so you can accurately assess a change, either positive or negative.